zerynth/docs-v3/docs/reference/libs/networking/socket.md

 Tries to connect the underlying socket (tcp or udp) to `address`.
 A tcp socket must be connected to be used successfully.
-Udp sockets are connectionless and everytime a datagram is sent, the receiver address must be specified (:meth:`.sendto`).
-However if an udp socket is connected to an address, it can be used with methods like :meth:`.recv` and :meth:`.send` without specifying a receiver address.
+Udp sockets are connectionless and everytime a datagram is sent, the receiver address must be specified (`.sendto`).
+However if an udp socket is connected to an address, it can be used with methods like `.recv` and `.send` without specifying a receiver address.
 When an udp socket is connected to `address`, datagram packets coming from addresses different from `address` are ignored.